 The story of Operation Market Garden was told in Cornelius Ryan's 1974 book A Bridge Too Far.
 Ryan's earlier best seller The Longest Day, about the D Day landings of 1944, had been turned into a blockbuster film in 1962.
 The film of The Longest Day set the style and tone for subsequent WWII epics of the 1960s and 1970s; a documentary style approach, with an all-star cast, re-staging a significant WWII battle and telling the story from both sides.
 Since this WWII epic cycle was begun by a film based on a best seller by Cornelius Ryan, it's appropriate that it ended with a film based on another Ryan book, A Bridge Too Far.

 A Bridge Too Far tells a strategically complex story involving British, American and Polish troops, Dutch civilians and, of course, the Germans, and was staged on an enormous scale.
 The size of the production is often staggering to behold.
 The parachute drop sequences, in particular, are a stand out, and must have been remarkable on the big screen.
-Whereas today this scene would be accomplished using CGI, for A Bridge Too Far they were carried out for real, using hundreds of British paratroopers.
+Whereas today these massed parachute drops would be accomplished using CGI, for A Bridge Too Far they were carried out for real, using hundreds of British paratroopers.
 The cinematography in this sequence is outstanding, and includes POV shots of the paratroopers themselves dropping to the ground with a convincing thump.
 This scene is almost Market Garden in microcosm; a superb, triumphant spectacle of military power, followed by a crashing and uncomfortable bump to the ground.
 The parachute drop was filmed over two days and, although the first day's filming was acceptable, Attenborough requested a second day.
 Levine called him every name under the sun, but eventually agreed to provide an additional $75,000 to film it a second time, and all the parachute drop scenes come from the second day's filming.

 Great care was taken to make the film authentic and there is an impressive array of WWII era equipment.
 Not all of it is completely accurate; the RAF ground attack planes should be Typhoons but there were none flying, so they are represented by WW2 era Texan/Harvard trainers, and the German tanks are a post-war type with some adaptations.
 But the film makers did as much as they could to make the uniforms, vehicles, settings and equipment authentic, including building their own Horsa gliders, since none existed, and reportedly making more than 2,000 military uniforms.
 Location filming took place in Holland, with Deventer standing in for Arnhem, where the original bridge had since been demolished, and the crew built eight complete houses on the site of a car park for the street fighting sequences taking place around the bridge.
 The technical aspects are all first rate and the film is made to a very high standard.
 Geoffrey Unsworth's cinematography is excellent, as is the work of Robin Browne's aerial unit.
 So is John Addison's rousing and richly detailed score, which perfectly captures the confidence, optimism, triumphalism and eventually the disillusionment of the Allied forces.